The energetics module is the first of two modules in thermodynamics and is studied as part of the AS course or first year of A level.

 At A level, enthalpy change needs to be rigorously defined and students need to be able to represent named enthalpy changes with equations showing the correct stoichiometry and state symbols.
 They must be able to define correctly standard enthalpy of formation and standard enthalpy of combustion, and use these, along with Hess' law, to calculate standard enthalpies of reaction.

 Hess' law and Hess cycles are of fundamental importance since, once established, they are used in order to extend thermodynamics in the second year of the A level, for example when calculating enthalpies of solution.
-Born Haber cycles are in fact also complex Hess cycles.
+Born Haber cycles are more complex Hess cycles.

-Students may be asked to suggest sources of error in experimental measurement of enthalpy changes in order to account for discrepancies and, unlike at GCSE, must take account the direction of the error in their suggestions.
+Students may be asked to suggest sources of error in experimental measurement of enthalpy changes in order to account for discrepancies and, must take account the direction of the error in their suggestions.

 This first encounter with thermodynamics lays the foundation for much of what follows in the second year of A level and so it is well worth taking the time to ensure that students are comfortable with the ideas met before moving on.